 Why we need your data

 We want to build an accurate database for local bus services across England.
-So, we need to be able to monitor how the data is being used from time to time.
-We also collect information through Google Analytics to see how you use this service so that we can make it better.
+So, we require the ability to monitor how the data is being provided and used over time.

 We also collect data in order to: